The Best, Most Outrageous Looks of the 2019 Met Gala

 Meanwhile, Billy Porter confirmed his red carpet reign with a regal, opulent look from the Blonds that appeared to be inspired by a sun deity.
 The outfit consisted of an embellished catsuit, 10-ft wings and a 24-karat gold headpiece — casual!
 His royal status was only heightened by the fact that he was carried in on a black velvet and gold litter by six chiseled and shirtless bearers.

-Camp All-Stars: Katy Perry and Joan Collins
+Camp All-Stars: Bette Midler, Katy Perry and Joan Collins

 For most stars, the camp theme might have been a foreign or daunting concept.
-Not so for Katy Perry, whose Met Gala looks every year are usually campier than a John Waters movie, or Joan Collins, a camp icon so legendary, she basically showed up as herself to the gala, much to the delight of Dynasty fans (and everyone else).
+Not so for Katy Perry, whose Met Gala looks every year are usually campier than a John Waters movie; Bette Midler, the veritable patron saint of all things camp; or Joan Collins, a camp icon so legendary, she basically showed up as herself to the gala, much to the delight of Dynasty fans (and everyone else).

 Perry’s look for the 2019 Met Gala, as the kids say, was “lit” — but literally.
 Dressed in a Moschino chandelier-as-dress designed by Jeremy Scott that was actually illuminated, Perry’s trademark campy style was in full effect on the red carpet.
 How she was able to sit for the dinner, however, remains a mystery.